cokongwu/cscie15-p1/README.md

 <http://p1.okongwu.me>

 ## Description
-A brief introduction of myself and links to other upcoming projects
+This project is a brief introduction of myself.
+It also has links to other upcoming projects.
+Some of the other project links are not fully functional yet.
+This will change, so check back soon.